Dynamic-Capital/Dynamic-Capital/README.md

 ## Hybrid Development Workflow

-For a combined approach that keeps production on DigitalOcean while iterating with Lovable and local tooling, see [docs/HYBRID_DEVELOPMENT_WORKFLOW.md](docs/HYBRID_DEVELOPMENT_WORKFLOW.md).
-It covers prototyping in Lovable, exporting via the Codex CLI, local testing, and syncing changes through GitHub to maintain a seamless deployment pipeline.
+For a combined approach that keeps production on DigitalOcean while iterating with Dynamic and local tooling, see [docs/HYBRID_DEVELOPMENT_WORKFLOW.md](docs/HYBRID_DEVELOPMENT_WORKFLOW.md).
+It covers prototyping in Dynamic, exporting via the Codex CLI, local testing, and syncing changes through GitHub to maintain a seamless deployment pipeline.

 ## License / contributions